pcdavies/kubernetes-tutorial/Istio.md

     ```
     kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=prometheus -o jsonpath='{.items[0].metadata.name}') 9090:9090 &

     ```

 - Port forward the Service Graph

     ```
     kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=servicegraph -o jsonpath='{.items[0].metadata.name}') 8088:8088 &

     ```

 ### URLs to access each of the applications:

-- Go to these URLs
+- Go to these URLs on a browser running on the **kmaster** image.
+You can also run it on your local **Host** browser, but you'd first need to configure kubectl to run from the host accessing the cluster.

     ```
     # Kiali